karthik-mohan23/cryptonet-react-native-assignment/README.md

 **Description:**
 This React Native app utilizes Expo and React Three Fiber to create a simple mobile application that displays a 3D model of a walking character using the Three.js library.

+## New Features:

+- **File Download and Animation:**
+  The app now supports downloading a 3D model file from a specified URL using Expo file storage.
+The downloaded file is then used to animate the walking character, enhancing the interactive experience.

 ## Screenshot:

 ## Installation: